Ty Cobb: 1915–1921

-Cobb as player/manager
+Player-manager career

+Detroit Tigers (1921–1926)

 Tigers owner Frank Navin tapped Cobb to take over for Hughie Jennings as manager for the 1921 season, a deal he signed on his 34th birthday for $32,500 (equivalent to approximately $ in today's terms).
 The signing surprised the baseball world.
-Although Cobb was a legendary player, he was disliked throughout the baseball community, even by his own teammates.
+Although Cobb was a legendary player, he was regarded as disliked throughout the baseball community, even by his own teammates.

 The closest Cobb came to winning another pennant was in 1924, when the Tigers finished in third place, six games behind the pennant-winning Washington Senators.
-The Tigers had also finished third in 1922, but 16 games behind the Yankees.
+The Tigers had also finished third in 1922, but 16 games behind the Yankees, and second in 1923.
 Cobb blamed his lackluster managerial record (479 wins against 444 losses) on Navin, who was arguably even more frugal than he was, passing up several quality players Cobb wanted to add to the team.
 In fact, he had saved money by hiring Cobb to both play and manage.

 In 1922, Cobb tied a batting record set by Wee Willie Keeler, with four five-hit games in a season.
 This has since been matched by Stan Musial, Tony Gwynn and Ichiro Suzuki.
 On May 10, 1924, Cobb was honored at ceremonies before a game in Washington, D.C., by more than 100 dignitaries and legislators.
 He received 21 books, one for each year in professional baseball.

 At the end of 1925, Cobb was again embroiled in a batting title race, this time with one of his teammates and players, Harry Heilmann.
 In a doubleheader against the St. Louis Browns on October 4, 1925, Heilmann got six hits to lead the Tigers to a sweep of the doubleheader and beat Cobb for the batting crown, .393 to .389.
 Cobb and Browns player-manager George Sisler each pitched in the final game, Cobb pitching a perfect inning.